A local’s guide to Ipswich’s foodie scene

-“Both provide really fresh options, made on the premises, with a good range of options,” says Jolie, from gluten-free baked cheesecakes and brownies for those with a sweet tooth, to the more hearty Eggs Benny and Big Breakfast stacks.
+“Both provide really fresh options, made on the premises, with a good range of options,” says Jolie.
+Think gluten-free baked cheesecakes and brownies for those with a sweet tooth, to the heartier eggs benny and big breakfast stacks.

-Further afield, the new Market Organics in North Ipswich has set itself as the holy grail of healthy eating, home to an organic grocery store (with fresh and seasonal produce sourced from Aussie farmers) and in-house cafe, Evolve.
-“The outdoor space is fantastic, the food looks great, and the shop prices are better than elsewhere in Ipswich.”
+Further afield, Market Organics in North Ipswich has set itself as the holy grail of healthy eating, home to an organic grocery store (with fresh and seasonal produce sourced from Aussie farmers) and in-house cafe, MO Wholefood.

-The hubby and wife duo pride themselves on delivering the best brew in town with their own trademark coffee grinds, True Grit, roasted by Jolie herself.
+The duo pride themselves on delivering the best brew in town with their own trademark coffee grinds, True Grit, roasted by Jolie herself.
 (Goes down a treat with their Nutella and banana bread, just FYI.)

 “I am my own harshest critic, and we are constantly checking what we are producing to make sure it is the best it can be,” she says.
 “Part of that includes using the amazing milk from the local dairy, Scenic Rim 4Real Milk.”